bhishanpdl/jedisim/Readme.md

 > The final outputs of jedisim are `lsst.fits` and `lsst_mono.fits`.

-> We use the DMStack Pipeline `obs_file` to get the shear estimates of output galaxies clusters.
+> We use the DMStack Pipeline `obs_file` to get the shear estimates of the output galaxies clusters.

-> We use the DMStack Pipepline `Clusters` to get the mass estimates of galaxy clusters.
+> We use the DMStack Pipepline `Clusters` to get the mass estimates of the galaxy clusters.

 # Summary Images
 ![](images/galaxy_fitting.png)